QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 To configure `on_hls` for HTTP hooks, you should configure them in the `http_hooks` section, not in the hls section.

+Remark: The HLS fault backup can base on this callback.

 ## ON HLS Notify

 To configure the `on_hls_notify` for pushing ts files to can network, you should configure them in the `http_hooks` section, not in the hls section.